webDva/jekyll-now/_drafts/optimize-2d-platformer.md

 I had another trouble with using a tilemap.

+The player would sometimes pass through floor, especially from long jumps.
+Looking for answers on the internet, I discovered that the physics collision calculations might not be fast enough to prevent the player object from passing though tiles.
+That might be called a race condition--I'm not sure--and such problems in software development are involving.

-The player would sometimes pass through dlsjf.
-I had to fix this with the below code fix:
+I had to fix this with the below code fix.
+Not really conduicive to the player experience:

 {% highlight typescript %}
 // If the player goes through the tiles touching the bottom world bounds, restart the GameState